mchantosa/codeing_challenges/binary_tree/bfs.md

 ## When to use:

-* Topological Sorting: DFS can be used to perform topological sorting on a directed acyclic graph (DAG), which is useful for scheduling tasks or dependencies.
+* **Shortest Path Finding:** BFS can be used to find the shortest path between two nodes in an unweighted graph.
+Since BFS explores nodes layer by layer, the first time the destination node is reached, it guarantees the shortest path.

-* Connected Components: DFS can be used to find all the connected components in an undirected graph.
+* **Connected Components:** BFS can be used to find all the connected components in an undirected graph.

-* Solving Mazes and Puzzles: DFS is useful in solving mazes and puzzles by exploring all possible paths and backtracking when a dead end is reached.
+* **Web Crawling:** BFS is used by search engines to crawl and index web pages on the internet.
+The process involves starting from a specific web page and exploring its linked pages level by level.

-* Path Finding: DFS can be used to find a path between two nodes in a graph.
+* **Social Network Analysis:** BFS can be used to find the degrees of separation between individuals in a social network, for example, finding the shortest path between two people in a friend network.

-* Detecting Cycles: DFS can help in detecting cycles in a graph.
-If, during traversal, we encounter an edge leading to an already visited node (excluding the parent), it indicates the presence of a cycle.
+* **Puzzle Solving:** BFS can be applied to solve puzzles like mazes, sliding puzzles, and other path-finding games.